Table of Contents

 Adding passwords from the browser extension

 The 1Password browser extension will prompt you to create a new entry when you enter a password for a site that it does not recognize.
-After you type the username and password, click on the Save in 1Password prompt, give the password a descriptive name, select the vault where you want to save the login, and click Save.
+After you type the username and password, click the Save in 1Password prompt, give the password a descriptive name, select the vault where you want to save the login, and click Save.

 - Select the vault called [Member Name] Finance.
 If the entry needs to be accessed by non-finance staff, select the vault [Member Name] Operations (Shared).